ninianne98/CarrotCakeCMS-Core/README.md

 		values ('00000000000000_Initial','7.0.0')
 END

--- photo gallery widget - create the ef table (if not done for the main CMS) and execute the insert for 20230625212349_InitialGallery
-IF (NOT EXISTS(SELECT * FROM [__EFMigrationsHistory] where [MigrationId]='20230625212349_InitialGallery')
+-- photo gallery widget - create the ef table (if needed) and execute the insert for 20230625212349_InitialGallery IF (NOT EXISTS(SELECT * FROM [__EFMigrationsHistory] where [MigrationId]='20230625212349_InitialGallery')
 			AND EXISTS (SELECT * FROM sys.objects WHERE object_id = OBJECT_ID(N'[dbo].[tblGallery]') AND type in (N'U'))) BEGIN
 	insert into [__EFMigrationsHistory]([MigrationId],[ProductVersion])